 This set of recommendations and the evaluative framework is the result of my final thesis for the MA Communication Design course at Central Saint Martins, London.
 A number of collaborative projects were studied for the research and the main ones, Rubbish Duck and TEDxCentralSaintMartins are treated in detail in my portfolio (PDF download).

 I am Essi Salonen, a designer interested in collaboration, engagement and motivation.
-Find my contact details below, and if you're interested, download my portfolio.
+Find my contact details below.